sans-sehgal/OpenOCR_Correct/README.md

 8) There is a timer on top left which gets updated on each right click or “Ctrl S”.
 It resets to 0 on loading the new page.
 Use “Ctrl+Shift+R” to move to next page and “Ctrl+Shift+L” to move to previous page.
 9) As you use “Cntrl + Shift + P” to load domain words, you will observe improvement in suggestions page by page.
 10) A useful tip: keep the GEROCR open in an editor as certain correct lines can be directly copied from it.

-# Citations

-You can read about our papers on: https://www.cse.iitb.ac.in/~rohitsaluja/publication.html If you use this framework or learn from our publications, please cite our papers:

-@article{RohitErrorDetectionNCorrection,
-    author="Rohit Saluja and Devaraj Adiga and Parag Chaudhuri and Ganesh Ramakrishnan and Mark Carman", title="Error Detection and Corrections in {I}ndic {OCR} using {LSTM}s", journal = "International Conference on Document Analysis and Recognition ({ICDAR})", location="Kyoto, Japan",
-    year="2017"
-}

-@article{RohitOpenOCRCorrect,
-        author="Rohit Saluja and Devaraj Adiga and Parag Chaudhuri and Ganesh Ramakrishnan and Mark Carman", title="A Framework for Document Specific Error Detection and Corrections in {I}ndic {OCR}", journal="1st International Workshop on Open Services and Tools for Document Analysis (ICDAR- OST)", location="Kyoto, Japan",
-    year="2017"
-}

 # References:
 1. We started the code (and used icons) from: https://www.youtube.com/watch?v=x858_WCtl_Y